HydroProtocol/hydro-scaffold-dex/manual/change-network-and-run-from-source.md

 *eth_node_type* can be:

-- localhost, which reprents a localhost eth node
+- localhost, which reprents a localhost Ethereum node
-- ropsten, eth ropsten network
+- ropsten, Ethereum ropsten network
-- mainnet, eth mainnet network
+- mainnet, Ethereum mainnet network

-if file name has suffix: -source, the docker images are built from local source code, otherwise, they are pulled from https://hub.docker.com/u/hydroprotocolio .
+if file name has suffix: `-source`, the docker images are built from local source code, otherwise, they are pulled from https://hub.docker.com/u/hydroprotocolio .

 the docker-compose files we provide are: